Princess Leia

-The prequel film Revenge of the Sith (2005) establishes that the twins' mother is Senator (and former queen) Padmé Amidala of Naboo, who dies after childbirth, while their father is none other than former Jedi Knight Anakin Skywalker, who would become Darth Vader.
-Leia is adopted by Senator Bail and Queen Breha Organa of Alderaan.
-In the sequel trilogy, Leia is a founder and General of the Resistance against the First Order.
-She and Han have a son named Ben Solo, who adopted the name Kylo Ren after turning to the dark side of the Force and became the lead enforcer for the First Order.
-In The Rise of Skywalker (2019), it is revealed that Leia was briefly trained as a Jedi by her brother sometime after Return of the Jedi.
-In the film, Leia is the mentor of Rey, the last remaining Jedi.
-Leia dies towards the end of the film but returns in the epilogue scene as a Force ghost alongside Luke.
+The 2005 prequel film Revenge of the Sith reveals that Leia's mother is Senator Padmé Amidala of Naboo, who dies after childbirth.
+Her father is Anakin Skywalker, a Jedi who falls to the dark side of the Force and becomes Darth Vader.
+After her mother's death, Leia is adopted by Senator Bail Organa of Alderaan and his wife, Queen Breha.
+In the sequel trilogy, Leia is a founder and General of the Resistance, which fights against the First Order.
+She and Han have a son named Ben Solo, who turned to the dark side and became the First Order warlord Kylo Ren.
+In The Rise of Skywalker (2019), it is revealed that Leia was trained as a Jedi by Luke sometime after the events of Return of the Jedi.
+Leia is now the mentor of Rey, the last remaining Jedi.
+Leia dies towards the end of the film but returns as a Force spirit alongside Luke.

 One of the more popular Star Wars characters, Leia has been called a 1980s icon, a feminist hero and model for other adventure heroines.
 She has appeared in many derivative works and merchandising, including the now-noncanonical Star Wars Expanded Universe, and has been referenced or parodied in several TV shows and films.
-Her 'cinnamon bun' hairstyle from Star Wars (1977) and metal bikini from Return of the Jedi have become cultural icons.
-Fisher was nominated for the Saturn Award for Best Actress twice for A New Hope and Return of the Jedi.
-Fisher later received two Saturn Award nominations for Best Supporting Actress, the first for The Force Awakens and the second being a posthumous nomination for The Last Jedi.
+Her "cinnamon bun" hairstyle from Star Wars (1977) and metal bikini from Return of the Jedi have become cultural icons.
+Fisher was nominated for the Saturn Award for Best Actress for Star Wars and Return of the Jedi.
+She also received Saturn Award nominations for Best Supporting Actress for The Force Awakens and The Last Jedi, the latter being a posthumous nomination.